alexdodonov/mezon-router/README.md

 });
 ```

-The best thing about it - if you don't use PSR-7 in your project, then you don't "pay" for it )
+The best thing about it - if you don't use PSR-7 in your project, then you don't "pay" for it.

 ## Custom types